What is Sociology?

 As a major in sociology at McNeese, you’ll study interpersonal communication, governmental structures, inequality, race, and gender, and will learn how to apply empirical investigation and critical analysis techniques such as research design, sampling procedure, and secondary analysis of data to form and analyze theories on social order and societal changes.
-Because of their broad range of analytical and research experience involving theory, methods, and statistics – plus training on advanced computer software – sociology students are capable of finding jobs in many public and private sectors involving regional, national and international organizations.
+Through experience with a broad range of sociological research methods involving theory, methods, and statistics – plus training on advanced computer software – you will graduate capable of finding jobs in many public and private sectors involving regional, national and international organizations.

 At a Glance

 Program Length: 4 years (120 credit hours)

 Availability: in person, online, hybrid

 With a concentration in family science, students learn how to help families from a variety of backgrounds navigate common issues they may face, ranging from resolving interpersonal conflicts to managing life transitions.
 After graduation, McNeese's family science degree graduates are eligible for professional certification as Certified Family Life Educators (CFLE) from the National Council on Family Relations.Family Science Curriculum